home-assistant/operating-system/Documentation/deployment.md

 version from they we build a beta release.

 If we create a new staging/productive release, we create a new branch `rel-{MAJOR}`.
 They will be used for the hole cycle of this release.

+## Upload release files

+We use [ghr](https://github.com/tcnksm/ghr) to upload files to our repository.
+A binary version is available inside `scripts`.